Cy-Hub/Cy/README.md

   terms of its parameters and return value.
 When provided with the same parameter values, a given function always returns the same result.

-- Components are actors: they have internal state, and they send and receive messages.
+- Components are actors: they have internal state and they send and receive messages.
 From the standpoint of a component's code, the component always starts out with the same constant internal state.
 However, the first message that a component processes is always the "init" input of the "admin" port.
 Like any input, "init" takes a statically typed message, which is expected to